 An important part of children's learning in maths involves applying their skills to everyday problems and situations.
 Encouraging them to practise their maths skills in daily life will benefit them enormously.
-The following questions may give your some ideas.
+The following questions may give you some ideas: